tiyashbasu/Cache_Side_Channel_Tester/other_tools/radamsa-master/README.md

 # A Crash Course to Radamsa

 Radamsa is a test case generator for robustness testing, a.k.a. a fuzzer.
-It is typically used to test how well a program can withstand malformed and potentially malicious inputs.
+It is typically used to test how well a target_name can withstand malformed and potentially malicious inputs.
 It works by reading sample files of valid data and generating interestringly different outputs from them.
 The main selling points of radamsa are that it has already found a slew of bugs in programs that actually matter, it is easily scriptable and easy to get up and running.

 ## Nutshell: